 Images of Milia (5)

-Milia are tiny (1–2 mm) pearly white cysts on the surface of the skin that are common in people of all ages, but are more noticeable in infants since they are present on the face.
+Milia are tiny cysts (enclosed lumps underneath the skin) that are common in people of all ages but are especially common in newborns.
 Milia form because the oil gland in the infant is still developing, and the skin does not slough off normally but will instead remain trapped in a pocket in the skin.
 Milia are classified into 2 types: primary milia, which occur on normal, healthy skin; and secondary milia, which are typically found on skin affected by another skin condition.
-Milia that are found on the roof of the mouth in infants are called Epstein pearls and are normal in newborns.

 Who's At Risk?

 Milia can occur in all populations and ages.
-Primary milia are so common in newborns (occurring in up to 50%) that they are considered normal.
-Secondary milia are less common in infants but may appear if there is any injury to the skin.
+Primary milia are especially common in newborns (occurring in up to 50%) and are considered normal.
+Secondary milia are less common in infants but may appear if there is some sort of injury to the skin.